 For the Record: A History of Malaria Chemoprophylaxis

-Alan J. Magill
+Paul M. Arguin, Alan J. Magill

 Among the many dreaded fevers that plague man, “marsh fever” was distinguished by its periodicity, enlarged spleen, and pattern of attacking those exposed to wet, warm, boggy areas.
-In the mid-1700s, it became known by its Italian name, mal’aria (“bad air”), referring to bad or foul air emanating from swampy lands.
-The discovery and development of drugs to treat and prevent malaria have been driven for centuries by the desire and need to protect travelers, military personnel, explorers, and the commercial interest of imperial powers when they went into the malaria-endemic tropics.
+In the mid-1700s, it became broadly known by its Italian name, mal’aria (“bad air”), referring to bad or foul air emanating from swampy lands.
+The discovery and development of drugs to treat and prevent malaria have been driven for centuries by the desire and need to protect travelers, military personnel, explorers, and the commercial interests of imperial powers when they went into the malaria-endemic tropics.

 1620s: Jesuit missionaries living in Peru learned of the healing power of powdered bark, often known as “Jesuits’ bark,” from the cinchona trees growing in the high forests of Peru and Bolivia.